15 Best Things to Do in Antibes, France (2025 Guide)

 10. Climb up to Garoupe Lighthouse for Panoramic Views

 If visiting the Cap d’Antibes, a walk up to the Garoupe lighthouse (Phare de la Garoupe) is really an essential experience to take in the beauty of Antibes and the Cap d’Antibes.
+This is really one of Antibes’ hidden (in plain sight) gems.

 It is a short, steep but worthwhile climb through tranquil nature up to the summit.
 I recommend walking through the Bois de la Garoupe to reach the lighthouse.
 You can enter the Bois de le Garoupe from Boulevard de Bacon in Antibes, or Chemin de l’Hermitage on the Cap d’Antibes.